Loxton

 Residential development activity is lower than average in Loxton according to AreaSearch's national comparison of local real estate markets

-The estimated count of 479 people in the area per dwelling approval reflects its quiet development environment.
-According to AreaSearch's latest quarterly estimate, Loxton is expected to grow by 34 residents through to 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+As of FY24, there were an estimated 480 people in the area per dwelling approval.
+According to AreaSearch's latest quarterly estimate, Loxton is projected to grow by approximately 230 residents by 2041.
+Given current development patterns, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development